 Why did they choose med comms over research?
 I asked and got a range of answers, but there were some clear patterns.
 They love science and learning, but they also love writing.
 Those who had spent time in a lab didn’t necessarily find it very collaborative, and the constant grant applications were tiring.
 There’s more security in a med comms job.
 And there was also the feeling that in med comms, you are closer to directly improving patients’ lives.

-Today, 11 February, is International Day of Women and Girls in Science, a day to recognise the critical role that women play in science and technology.
+Today, 11 February, is International Day of Women and Girls in Science, a day to recognize the critical role that women play in science and technology.
 So back to those elusive famous women.
 There has been a recent flourish of female scientists in the news, such as Professor Sarah Gilbert, who designed the Oxford vaccine, and Jennifer Doudna and Emanuelle Charpentier, the Nobel-winning biochemists behind CRISPR gene editing.
 It’s great to see them getting acclaim, and it would be even greater if they made it onto the school curriculum to inspire the next generation.

 But it’s worth noting that female scientists are thriving in our industry.
 I find it a great privilege to work with so many brilliant and clever female scientists*, with a passion for learning and a flair for communication.